Commercial property is an untapped area for many investors, but you can reap great yields if you do your research and dedicate some time and effort.

 Another advantage is that you have many options to choose among, like hotels, parking lots, restaurants, gyms, warehouses, and more.

-Some people go as for as buying industrial property and turning these into residential property.
+Investors also buy industrial property and turning these into residential property.
 This is referred to as re-purposing and has become increasingly popular since manufacturing started moving to mainland China.

 All in all, buying commercial property can be a great investment, but beware about the risks and study the market well in advance before buying.